 Traffic signals are regarded as communications facilities.

-Organisation
+Organization

 Elements of a VTS

-In order to perform the required tasks a VTS organisation must have adequate resources and procedures governing operations and interactions between the various elements.
+In order to perform the required tasks a VTS organization must have adequate staff, housing, instrumentation and procedures governing operations and interactions between the various elements.
 The requirements in each field are determined by the particular nature of the VTS area, the density and character of the traffic and the type of service that is to be provided.
 Consideration should be given to the establishment of back-up facilities to sustain and maintain the desired level of reliability and availability.

 Tasks that may be performed in accordance with the service rendered